Newark NJ Restraining Order vs. Criminal Charges Lawyer

 Restraining orders need to be taken seriously because they can have serious consequences.
 A court could restrict you from going to certain places, such as your family residence or your child’s school.
 Additionally, although a restraining order is technically considered a civil action, you could face criminal contempt charges if you later violate the restraining order.
 That’s why it is important for you to speak with an experience restraining lawyer who can help you navigate the court system and contest the restraining order application.

 The Tormey Law Firm is a highly respected law firm with attorneys who appear regularly in courtrooms throughout Essex County, NJ, including Millburn, Belleville, and East Orange.
 We have also represented numerous clients at restraining order hearings, so we understand the nuances of these cases.
 The firm’s founding partner, Travis J. Tormey, previously worked at the United States Attorney’s Office in a number of areas.
-Additionally, Alissa D. Hascup, a member of the firm’s litigation team, is a former county and municipal prosecutor who prosecuted domestic violence cases; now she defends clients at criminal proceedings and at restraining order hearings.
+He has received a number of awards including being named one of the top 10 criminal defense lawyers in New Jersey by the American Jurist Institute.

 Contact Us Now